Galway Hospice Foundation Patients Charter

 You have the right to seek a second opinion, and our staff will endeavour to facilitate your request within the medical resources available.

-We involve families and carers in shared decision making about patient care and treatment.
-We will ensure that pain and other symptoms will be assessed and managed appropriately.
-Our staff and Consultants respect the rights of patients (and in some circumstances the right of the patientʼs family) to have the prerogative to determine what information regarding their care would be provided to family and others, and under what circumstances.
+We involve families and carers in shared decision making about patient care and treatment as permitted by the patient.
+We will ensure that pain and any other symptoms will be assessed and managed appropriately.
+Our staff and Consultants respect the rights of patients to determine what information regarding their care would be provided to family and others, and under what circumstances.

-You have a right on your discharge from hospice to have yourself and your family doctor informed of the nature of your condition, the treatment you received while in the hospice and the medication required by you.
+You have a right on your discharge from the hospice to be referred to other healthcare services and to have these healthcare services updated on the nature of your condition, the treatment you received while in the hospice and the medication required by you.

 There is no limit on visiting hours, subject to you being willing and well enough to accept visitors.
 You have the right to receive visits from your relatives and friends and to decline visitors in line with hospice policy.
 All visitors are required to check in at the Reception Desk, so that staff can assess if a visit is suitable at that time for you.